Thallus (historian): The fragments of Thallus

+According to Robert E. Van Voorst, Thallus was "the first ancient writer known to us to express literary opposition to Christianity.
+Moreover, Thallos is also the only non-Christian to write about a Jesus tradition before that tradition was written in the canonical Gospels (see Redactiongeschichte).

 Time and subjects of work

 Thallus is first mentioned around AD 180 by Theophilus Bishop of Antioch in his Ad Autolycum ('To Autolycus'), which at 3.29 states:

 Thallus makes mention of Belus, the King of the Assyrians, and Cronus the Titan; and says that Belus, with the Titans, made war against Zeus and his compeers, who are called gods.
 He says, moreover, that Gygus was smitten, and fled to Tartessus.
 At that time Gygus ruled over that country, which was then called Acte, but is now named Attica.
 And whence the other countries and cities derived their names, we think it unnecessary to recount, especially to you who are acquainted with history.

 Eusebius of Caesarea in a list of sources mentions his work:

 From the three books of Thallus, in which he collects (events) briefly from the fall of Ilion [Troy] to the 167th Olympiad.